tensorwerk/hangar-py/docs/concepts.rst

-    or a arrayset schema, to a different value than what it had previously been created with (Note: a arrayset schema mutation is observed when a arrayset is removed, and a new arrayset with the same name is created with a different dtype/shape, all in the same commit)
+    or a arrayset schema, to a different value than what it had previously been created with (Note: a arrayset schema mutation is observed when a arrayset is removed, and a new arrayset with the same name is created with a different dtype/shape, all in the same commit).

 Merging Changes
 ^^^^^^^^^^^^^^^